dvladick/BEM_Laplace3D/README.md

 ## Usage

-The program is implemented in the form of a main class 'BEMLaplace3D', which contains the main computationally complex ones - such as solving a system of linear equations, and calculating a solution for a given point in space.
-This class was accelerated using the 'numba' library, which gave a significant boost.
+The program is implemented in the form of a main class **BEMLaplace3D**, which contains the main computationally complex ones - such as solving a system of linear equations, and calculating a solution for a given point in space.
+This class was accelerated using the **Numba** library, which gave a significant boost.
 The code also contains some auxiliary subroutines for working with the geometry specified in the STL format file and some simple subroutines for postprocessing.

 Let's describe an example of working with code to solve a specific problem.
-First of all, you need to set the geometry of the surface that limits the computational area; for a STL file this is done using a simple function \textbf{stl2points} that returns the $(N, 3)$ arrays of $x$, $y$ and $z$ coordinates of the boundary elements (triangles) and their number - $N$.
-Next, an instance of the class \textbf{BEMLaplace3D} is initialized, which we will use to solve the equation:
+First of all, you need to set the geometry of the surface that limits the computational area; for a STL file this is done using a simple function **stl2points** that returns the $(N, 3)$ arrays of $x$, $y$ and $z$ coordinates of the boundary elements (triangles) and their number - $N$.
+Next, an instance of the class **BEMLaplace3D** is initialized, which we will use to solve the equation:

 ```python
 N, xt, yt, zt = stl2points(stl_file_path)